hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Paper chase: Scientists spend so much time on writing and reviewing for, and submitting to top journals that they don't have much time left on solving scientific problems;

-- Scientists dodging uncharted area and unpopular topics since they bring too many risks.
+- Scientists will dodge uncharted areas and unpopular topics which are too risky.

 ## 2020-10-22